eternal-flame-AD/batch-vs-runner/README.md

 - A `job.<ext>` file will automatically be generated containing the molecules belonging to the batch. `<ext>` is `mol2` `sd` `sdf` `pdb` `pdbqt` depending on input molecule format.
 - I recommend not leave empty folders in template directory.
 If you want to explicitly create an empty folder, use `mkdir` in `job.sh` or `touch .keep > template/empty_dir`

+### HPC environment with slurm

+This program can automatically parse environment variables set by slurm and distribute jobs to the nodes allocated. (files won't be transferred automatically as of now, so must be run on a shared storage).
+No extra configuration needed.

+To exilicitly disable this behavior (a.k.a.) do not use `srun` and run all job shell files on master node, use `-enableSlurm=false`.

+Use flag `-slurmNodeTaskOverride` to override how many tasks to distribute to each node.
+Format is comma-separated list of numbers or numbers plus `(xN)` where N denotes the same configuration for `N` nodes.

 ### `job.sh` file

 The default command to execute for each batch job is `bash -c ./job.sh`.
 Thus, just add a script called `job.sh` in the template folder and it will be run automatically during runtime.
 Call your docking software in `job.sh` and ask it to dock file `job.sdf`, `job.mol2` etc. depending on your input molecule type.